How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 4

-Click the Download CD/DVD Images using HTTP link to get the image file using a web browser.
+Click the Download CD/DVD Images using the HTTP link to get the image file using a web browser.

 Download CD/DVD Images using HTTP